Ralph Lauren

 • Search feature optimization

-• Search consisted of 100+ categories and 600 filter options
+• The search consisted of 100+ categories and 600 filter options

 • We introduced primary and secondary filter levels based on user input.